Rob-Barefoot/AZ-900-Microsoft-Azure-Fundamentals/Instructions/Labs/05-exercise-create-storage-blob.md

 To enable GitHub page publishing, edit the Page settings for the repo and publish from the main branch -->

-# Create an virtual machine and configure as a web host <!-- match title in metadata above (and Learn Exercise unit and ILT slide)-->
+# Create a storage blob <!-- match title in metadata above (and Learn Exercise unit and ILT slide)-->

 In this exercise, you create an Azure storage container, upload a file to blob storage, and then configure blob storage to allow access to the file.